-In the opinion of the Directors of Cue Energy Resources Limited:

-- a) the accompanying financial statements and notes are in accordance with the Corporations Act 2001, comply with the accounting standards and give a true and fair view of the Company's and the consolidated entity's financial position as at 30 June 2005 and of their performance for the year ended on that date; - b) at the date of this declaration there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable; and - c) the Directors have been given the declarations by the Chief Executive Officer and Chief Financial Officer required by Section 295A.

-Signed in accordance with a resolution of the Directors.
+In the opinion of the Directors of Cue Energy Resources Limited: a) the accompanying financial statements and notes are in accordance with the Corporations Act 2001, comply with the accounting standards and give a true and fair view of the Company's and the consolidated entity's financial position as at 30 June 2005 and of their performance reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable; and c) the Directors have been given the declarations by the Chief Executive Officer and Chief Signed in accordance with a resolution of the E.G. Alber Dated in Melbourne this 30th day of September 2005.
+DIRECTORS' DECLARATION